kb789/Musical-Moods-App/README.md

 ## URL to live site:

 https://heartfelt-bonbon-fe9616.netlify.app/

-*NOTE: The First search will load slowly due to the back end being hosted on Render's free tier.
+##*NOTE: The first search will load slowly due to the back end being hosted on Render's free tier.

 ## Description